POM: Prescription only medicine

 There have been reports of anaphylactic reactions, allergic skin eruption and fixed drug eruption.

 There have been reports of diarrhoea, nausea, epigastric discomfort and gastrointestinal bleeding occurring during treatment with carbocisteine.

 Skin and subcutaneous tissue disorders

-There have been reports of allergic skin eruptions.
-Isolated cases of bullous dermatitis such as Stevens-Johnson syndrome have also been reported.
+There have been reports of skin rashes and allergic skin eruptions.
+Isolated cases of dermatitis bullous such as Stevens-Johnson syndrome and erythema multiforme have also been reported.